TDG-Platform/docs/ENVI_Task_Runner.md

 ### Description

 ENVI can open many different datasets from different sensors, the full list can be seen [here](https://www.harrisgeospatial.com/docs/supportedformats.html).
 However, the ENVI task engine requires a JSON object which includes a single file name for the raster dataset.
 As can be seen from the list of supported sensors, this file is different for each sensor.
 So the task runner has built in file discovery for datasets supported by GBDX.
 The default file discovery is suitable for all DigitalGlobe's  Worldview sensors, as it discovers `*.til` first, then `*.tif`.
 To configure the task runner to switch the file discovery logic, use the `*_metadata` input port to specify the `sensor type`, or all file discovery in the task runner can be overridden using the `*_filename` input port.
-Examples of are as follows:
+Examples are as follows: